decima-cloud/.github/profile/README.md

 ## Contributing to Decima

 We highly value contributions from our community!
 Whether you're fixing a bug, suggesting a new feature, or submitting a pull request, your contribution is immensely appreciated.
+Note that we don't have issues enabled for our projects.
+This is because all of our issues are tracked internally through notion.